Cameron933/EdTh_code_test/README.md

 ### 🤔 Assumptions

 - All users of this system are teachers.
 Hence, there's no need for authentication and login functionalities.
-- No error handling for backend-related errors is necessary.
+- No error handling for backend-related authentication errors is necessary.

 ### 🤓 How to set up this repo?